drazdra/UNN/README.md

 It's the same as if somebody asked you to say the first word that comes to mind when you hear something.

 Yes, deeper repeating blocks process compound constructions, that is, already associated syllables that form something that is much closer to human concepts.
 If you remember, i said in the text that this is how it overcomes the tokenization issue.
-It goes more abstract this way and operates on meta-concepts of assembled tokens.
+It goes more abstract and operates on meta-concepts of assembled tokens.
 But the key limitation is that it is still limited by the conceptualization (trait clouds) based on token sequences.
 And whatever deep abstract level it develops, it just has to use the clouds that reflect probable character sequences.
 It has to stay close to these as we just mingle in the results of every next layer and in the end we expect these to still be compatible with our only truth - the original token clouds reflecting character distributions.

 It's like trying to make the model think in quotations from popular verses, yet to make sense of the world.